flavio-gualtieri/deepgarch/README.md

   architecture and the `(ρ, s, σ̄²)` parameterisation were fixed on validation.
-  `v_max` per market is the exception — validation is too close to training to resolve it (see [above](#the-v_max-result)) — so `v_max = 1` for natural gas rests on test-split behaviour: a deliberate response to a diagnosed failure, reported as such. `run.py` scores whichever split `config.eval_split` names (default `test`).
+  `v_max` per market is the exception — validation is too close to training to resolve it (see [above](#the-v_max-result)) — so `v_max = 1` for natural gas rests on test-split behaviour. `run.py` scores whichever split `config.eval_split` names (default is `test`).
 - **Significance.** Diebold–Mariano on per-observation QLIKE with Bartlett /
-  Newey–West HAC long-run variance (forecast losses are autocorrelated, so naive SEs over-reject), plus the Model Confidence Set to handle five models at once.
+  Newey–West HAC long-run variance (forecast losses are autocorrelated, so naive SEs would over-reject), plus the Model Confidence Set to handle five models at once.
   Reported both per-seed and on the seed-averaged loss series.
 - **Seeds.** Results and the `v_max` grid are 10 seeds on test; the validation `v_max` grid is 3 seeds; the `*_ablate` runs are single-seed.
-Baselines are deterministic (`sd = 0` by construction).
-Training checkpoints go to a unique per-run temp file, so sweeps are safe to run in parallel.
+Baselines are deterministic (so `sd = 0` automatically).
+Training checkpoints go to a unique per-run temp file, so sweeps can be run in parallel.
 - **Data.** No `end` date is pinned: on re-run the test window extends to the latest bar and `n` grows.
 The natural-gas numbers here are one snapshot newer than SPY/oil (yfinance rate-limited the latter to a cached pull).
-The `yfinance` cache under `src/deepgarch/data/downloaded/` is not committed.
+The `yfinance` data cache under `src/deepgarch/data/downloaded/` is not committed.

 ## Install